Maven Trading Review (2025): Is It the Cheapest Prop Firm? (MVN8 to get 8% Off)

 Trading Style Rules

-• Excessive Scalping: Holding 50% or more of trades for less than a minute is considered gambling.
+• Excessive Scalping: Holding 50% or more of trades for less than a minute, that’s gambling.

-• Martingale: Having five positions opened simultaneously in drawdown on the same pair is not allowed.
+• Martingale: Having five positions opened simultaneously in drawdown on the same pair, not allowed.

-• All in: Betting one direction without risk management (no stop-loss) is prohibited.
+• All in: Betting one direction without risk management (no stop-loss), not allowed.

 News Trading